irGeeks/ctf/2016-SharifCTF7/Misc/Bsniff/README.md

 At first we thought that these data is base64 encoded and a file or something is transfered by this characters. so i tried to put them together to get some file as result, but impossible.
 After wasting a lot of time on finding out how to solve this challenge, By the help of my teammates we noticed that some characters are not send throught this urls and There are 41 '?' signs in requests which mean 41 characters are missing.

+complete list of these strings is as below:

 ```
 1FbACt9mRncgM2JAButUJerYhpQkN9?bcV